 \subsection{{An observational signature?}}

-Although the critical migration timescale $T_{\rm crit}$ tends to be very large, ivection (and evection) resonance liklely play an important role in the evolution of exoplanet systems with binary companion.
-This can be noticed by inspecting the distribution of $P_B/P_{\rm prec}$ (Figure \ref{Prat_distribution}), which shows a significant gap at estimated $P_B/P_{\rm prec}$ between 0 and 0.5 dex for systems with a single observed planet.
-Meanwhile, such gap does not show up for systems with multiple observed planets, possibly due to the smaller sample size.
-This deficiency is also visible in Figure \ref{PB_vs_Pprec}.
-Given the relatively small sample size, this gap may seem a coincidence or a result of a particular binning.
-We argue in Appendix \ref{a:test} that this is not the case; the gap for systems with a single observed planet is indeed statistically significant, with the probability of observing this gap from a gap-less distribution being $\lesssim 2\%$.
-It is worth noting that our estimates of $P_B$ and $P_{\rm prec}$ both have relatively large uncertainties (from estimating $a_B$ from sky-projected distance, using $M\sin i$ for planet mass, etc.), especially for systems with one observed planet (where the location of another hidden / ejected planet also comes from a coarse estimate).
-The existence of this gap despite such uncertainty of data further confirms that this is a robust feature.
+Although the critical migration timescale $T_{\rm crit}$ tends to be very large, ivection (and evection) resonance may still play an important role in the evolution of exoplanet systems with binary companion.
+This can be noticed by inspecting the distribution of $P_B/P_{\rm prec}$ (Figure \ref{Prat_distribution}), which appears to show a gap at estimated $P_B/P_{\rm prec}$ between 0 and 0.5 dex for systems with a single observed planet. {Meanwhile, such gap does not show up for systems with multiple observed planets, possibly because ivection (and evection) resonances are generally weaker in this sample (see the systematic difference in $T_{\rm cirt}$ between the samples with single and multiple observed planets in Figure \ref{T_crit_plt}).
+A deficiency of systems close to ivection resonance is also visible in Figure \ref{PB_vs_Pprec}.}